openedx/edx-documentation/en_us/data/source/data_czars/data_czar.rst

 Technical Skills
 =====================

-* Familiarity with PGP and GPG encryption and decryption.
+* Familiarity with PGP™ security software and GPG encryption and decryption.

-* Ability to download large files from Amazon Web Service (AWS) Simple Storage Service (S3).
+* Ability to download large files from Amazon Simple Storage Service™ (Amazon S3™).

-* Ability to set up a secure internal data distribution pipeline and run scripts to download files in bulk from AWS S3.
+* Ability to set up a secure internal data distribution pipeline and run scripts to download files in bulk from Amazon S3.

 * Experience working with archive files in TAR, GZ, and ZIP formats.

-* Familiarity with SQL and noSQL (Mongo) databases.
+* Familiarity with SQL and noSQL databases.

 * Familiarity with CSV and JSON file formats.